27 Best Fishing Spots San Antonio TX 2025: Lakes & Parks

 Braunig Lake Park in San Antonio, TX

-• Entry fee: The entry fee for adults is $5, while for children below 15, it’s $3.
-An extra $4 needs to be paid to get your boat in.
+• Entry fee: The entry fee for adults is $5, while for children under 15, it’s $3.
+You must pay an extra $4 to get your boat in.

 • Address: 17500 Donop Rd, San Antonio, TX 78112, United States.